calltelemetry/calltelemetry/README.md

 - Multiple Cluster Support - Central Policy control across all Cisco Callmanager clusters in your environment.
 - Apps and [Webhooks](https://docs.calltelemetry.com/policies/apps/crm-integration-webhook) to any incoming call event - Send to CRMs, APIs, or build workflows to send complex alerts to teams for Emergency calls.
 - Realtime Spam and [Call Reputation scoring](https://docs.calltelemetry.com/policies/truespam_filtering) via TrueSpam API.
 Block, Rename, or Redirect calls based on a score 0-100.
-- [Watch Lists and Triggers](https://docs.calltelemetry.com/policies/watch-lists/overview.html) to monitor and send email alerts in your environment for suspciious activity and call volume spikes.
+- [Watch Lists and Triggers](https://docs.calltelemetry.com/policies/watch-lists/overview.html) to monitor and send email alerts in your environment for suspicious activity and call volume spikes.
 You can comment on, Block, or Ignore Watch List numbers.
 - [Call Blocking API](https://docs.calltelemetry.com/mcid/block-list-api) for bulk call block management.
 - Self Care Portal for Users
   - Users can manage their own call history and block list.